 Minimizes Urinary Tract Infections

-This tells you the percent of long-term residents who sustained urinary tract infections.
-Although more of these infections could reflect poorly on a nursing home's hygiene protocols, it is difficult to compare between nursing homes due to differing reporting standards.
+This is a measure of the percent of long-term stay residents that sustained a UTI.
+Although a higher rate infections could reflect poorly on a nursing home's cleanliness, it can be problematic to compare different facilities due to differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication